turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 ### Isn't There an Easier Way???

-Like basically all things in Javascript, we can sprinkle a little syntactic suga (intentional misspelling) to make our lives easier.
+Like basically all things in Javascript, developers have come up with synctatic sugar to make our lives easier.

-### $.get()
+### jQuery: $.get()

 jQuery has incorporated AJAX functionality into its library to allow us to perform asynchronous tasks in a more readable fashion.
 Here is a sample request matching what we did above: